wrijugh/ckad/index.md

 ## Kubernetes under 10 minutes

 CKAD exam is a performance-based exam.
 That means you will be given Linux console and asked to solve certain problems.
 There is no objective type question.
-This means you not only have two know hands on about Kubernetes but also be very comfortable and quick in solving the problems.
-In this section I will try to share some of the tips and tricks of using Kubectl and configuring few basic stuff.
+You not only have to know Kubernetes hands-on but also be very comfortable and quick in solving the problems.
+In this section I wil try to share some of the tips and tricks of using CLI Kubectl and configuring basic building blocks.

 ## Kubernetes CKAD Tips 1 - Using Katacoda - A free Kubernetes Playground